Support for XA transactions is

 the XA statement interface.
 They do not need be linked against a

 recent client library.
-Older client libraries also will work.
+Older client libraries also work.

 XA supports distributed transactions, that is, the ability to permit multiple separate transactional resources to participate in a global transaction.
 Transactional resources often are RDBMSs but may be other kinds of resources.